PMET-public/module-demo-admin-configurations/README.md

-MagentoEse_AdminConfigurations module consists of configuration data.
+MagentoEse_DemoAdminConfigurations module consists of configuration data.

 It adds supporting sample data for settings within the admin.